Ircama/construct-gallery/README.md

 - `construct_gallery.py`, providing the `ConstructGallery()` class.

-  This module implements a GUI editor to parse and build an editable and ordered list of binary data via a gallery of predefined [construct](https://construct.readthedocs.io/en/latest/) data structures. *construct* is a powerful declarative and symmetrical parser and builder for binary data.
+  This module implements a GUI editor to parse and build an editable and ordered list of binary data via a gallery of predefined [construct](https://construct.readthedocs.io/en/latest/) data structures.

+  *construct* is a powerful, declarative, symmetrical parser and builder for binary data.

-  The component is based on [wxPython](https://www.wxpython.org/) and [construct-editor](https://github.com/timrid/construct-editor).
-It relies on the excellent editing widgets provided by the *construct-editor* module and offers a superset of features compared with its standard [GUI](https://github.com/timrid/construct-editor/blob/main/construct_editor/main.py).
+  `construct_gallery.py` is based on [wxPython](https://www.wxpython.org/) and [construct-editor](https://github.com/timrid/construct-editor): it relies on the excellent editing widgets provided by the *construct-editor* module and offers a superset of features compared with its standard [GUI](https://github.com/timrid/construct-editor/blob/main/construct_editor/main.py).

   This module can be directly used in GUI programs, or can be further extended with `bleak_scanner_construct.py`.